BADTV: Unveiling Backdoor Threats in Third-Party Task Vectors: Proposed Method

+where $\alpha_{1}$ and $\alpha_{2}$ control the relative strengths of backdoors $b_1$ and $b_2$.
+We slightly abuse the notation; here, $\hat{\tau}_{t}$ (an attacker-specified task $t$ as a subscript) is a BTV for task $t$ crafted by \textsc{BadTV} (through Equation~\eqref{eq:backdoor_TV}), while $\hat{\tau}_{b_1}$ (a backdoor configuration as a subscript) denotes a BTV for task $t$ directly derived by fine-tuning $\theta_{\text{pre}}$ on $\hat{D}_t$ with an attacker-specified backdoor method to obtain $\hat{\theta}_{b_1}$, and then calculating $\hat{\theta}_{b_1}-\theta_{\text{pre}}$.
+The exact procedure by which the attacker obtains $\hat{\theta}_{b_1}$ is irrelevant to \textsc{BadTV}.
+When the underlying task $t$ is clear from context, we omit it from the subscript notation.
+The optimization of $\alpha_{1}$ and $\alpha_{2}$ is discussed in \S\ref{sec:robust-feasibility-composite-btv}.
+Figure~\ref{fig:structure} illustrates the \textsc{BadTV} workflow.

-For an explanation of how \textsc{BadTV} works, in Equation~\ref{eq:backdoor_TV}, when the user applies addition, $\hat{\tau}_{b_1}$ introduces the backdoor to the merged model, while $\hat{\tau}_{b_2}$ does not influence clean accuracy (it was trained only on malicious samples).
+More specifically, when the user applies addition, $\hat{\tau}_{b_1}$ introduces the backdoor to the merged model, while $\hat{\tau}_{b_2}$ does not influence clean accuracy (it was trained only on malicious samples).
 Conversely, subtraction activates $\hat{\tau}_{b_2}$ as the backdoor in the merged model, while the normal task functionality in $\hat{\tau}_{b_1}$ works for the forgetting part.
 The visual outcomes in Figure~\ref{fig:Sub_feature} confirm that a composite backdoor in the BTV succeeds under both addition and subtraction (Figures~\ref{fig:Sub_featureb} and \ref{fig:Sub_featured}).
 However, a single backdoor fails in one of the two scenarios (Figures~\ref{fig:Sub_featurea} and \ref{fig:Sub_featurec}).

-For brevity, we will use $b_1$ and $b_2$ interchangeably to refer to the models, model weights, or backdoor configurations in subsequent sections.